zhangxiann/TPAMI_Gait_Identification/README.md

   >
   > Then unzip it to the `data/DVS128-Gait-Day/downsample` folder.

-- generate graph representation for event:
+- generate graph representation for event, the graph data will be generated in `data/DVS128-Gait-Day/graph` folder:

   ```
   cd generate_graph